Argentine Open Theatre: The theatre strikes back

 El teatrazo ("The Attack of the Theatre") as the slogan of the 1984 season was thought of by its organizers as way to "share our opinion in the context of liberty."
 The return of democracy, however, also helped deprive the festival of its status as the leading forum for artistic defiance of a repressive regime; indeed, one of the Open Theatre's leading figures, Carlos Gorostiza, had been appointed Secretary of Culture by newly elected President Raúl Alfonsín.
-Following the failure of the 1984 season, musch of which was cancelled, the company dedicated its 1985 season to young playwrights.
+Following the failure of the 1984 season, much of which was cancelled, the company dedicated its 1985 season to young playwrights.
 That season featured works from throughout Latin America and, opening on September 21, it was more successful than its predecessor; but a sixth season was cancelled, leaving the Open Theatre a place in Argentine history as "a modest popular resistance and, among the cultural ones, the most visible."